Mermaids (charity): National Lottery funding

-In December 2018, the charity was designated £500,000 in funding by the Big Lottery Fund, to create a national network of local groups.
-However, the funding was put under review after criticism of the charity, including by anti-trans activist Graham Linehan, who created a post on Mumsnet calling for members of the forum to email their concerns to the National Lottery.
+In December 2018, the charity was allocated £500,000 in funding by the Big Lottery Fund, to create a national network of local groups.
+The funding was subsequently put under review after criticism of the charity, including by anti-trans activist Graham Linehan, who created a post on Mumsnet calling for members of the forum to email their concerns to the National Lottery.
 In response to this, on 18 January 2019, YouTuber Hbomberguy began a livestream attempting to 101% complete the video game Donkey Kong 64, with a goal of $500 to be donated to Mermaids.
-The stream became popular and raised over $350,000 USD for Mermaids.
-Among other guests, the stream featured an appearance by American politician Alexandria Ocasio-Cortez.
-On 19 February 2019, the National Lottery concluded its review into the charity and announced that it would follow through with the promised donation, stating that "did not find any grounds to withhold the grant.".
-However, in October 2022, National Lottery funding was paused due to the investigation by the Charity Commission.
+The stream became popular and raised over US$350,000 for Mermaids.
+Among other guests, the stream featured an appearance by US Congresswoman Alexandria Ocasio-Cortez.
+On 19 February 2019, the National Lottery concluded its review into the charity and said it would proceed with the promised donation, stating that it "did not find any grounds to withhold the grant".
+In October 2022, National Lottery funding was paused again due to an investigation by the Charity Commission.

 Media

-The 2018 ITV drama series Butterfly, about a young transgender girl, was substantially informed by Mermaids and its CEO, Susie Green, a consultant on the series who worked with creator Tony Marchant.
+The 2018 ITV drama series Butterfly, about a young transgender girl, was substantially informed by Mermaids and its CEO, Susie Green, who worked with creator Tony Marchant as a consultant on the series.
 Marchant and cast members Emmett J. Scanlan and Anna Friel also met families involved with Mermaids to inform their creative processes.

-In July 2020, the charity complained that the BBC had no longer included links to themselves on BBC LGBT advice pages, alongside two other organisations.
+In July 2020, the charity complained that the BBC had no longer included links to themselves on BBC LGBTQ advice pages, alongside two other organisations.
 The BBC said that Mermaids was removed after complaints were made about the information it provided, and for impartiality reasons.

 Data breach

 In June 2019, The Times revealed that they had discovered a data breach by Mermaids in which confidential emails had been made readily available through their website.
-The Times stated that these included names of transgender children and their parents, together with contact details and intimate medical information.
-The newspaper reported that there were internal emails from the trustees that criticised the leadership by Susie Green, as well as criticism from parents.
+The Times said that these included names of transgender children and their parents, together with contact details and intimate medical information.
+The newspaper reported that there were internal emails from the trustees which criticised the leadership by Susie Green, as well as criticism from parents.
 Mermaids issued a press release on the same day, which acknowledged that a data breach had occurred, and that they had informed the Information Commissioner's Office and had corrected the breach.
 The press release stated that the breach was limited to internal emails and that no emails to and from families were part of the information leaked; The Times disputed this.
 After an investigation, Mermaids were required to pay a £25,000 fine.